stackery/demo-conditional-examples/README.md

       Type: AWS::SSM::Parameter::Value<String>
       Default: /<EnvironmentName>/sns_crud_topic_arn
     ```
-    This parameter instructs CloudFormation to check for, and use a value, stored in Stackery Environment Parameters in the environment that is being deployed to, all at deploy time
+    This parameter instructs CloudFormation to use a value, stored in Stackery Environment Parameters in the environment that is being deployed to, as a template parameter evaluated at deploy time.

 ## Spoiler Alert!
 Here's the where the heart of the logic lies!